Tutorial | Relative referencing in Dataiku formulas#

 Note

 Be aware that Dataiku cannot preserve the order of external datasets.
-For example, the Sort recipe will not define the order of a dataset in a SQL database.
+For example, the Sort recipe will not define the order of a dataset in an SQL database.
 However, you can request the data in a certain order using the ORDER BY query.
 Sorting methods will vary for different connections.

 Find the cumulative sum#